wannabewayno/instant-mvc/README.md

 ## Controllers directory
-When these directories are set up, they contain an index file that autobundles all controllers and models into an object.
-If you want to add or remove controllers/models.
-Simple add and removes files.
+When these directories are set up, they contain an index file that autobundles all controllers into an object.
+If you want to add or remove controllers.
+Simply add and removes files.
 The exported object will automatically contain these files for you.

 ### Config Options
 To configure extra options, add them as key:value pairs to the mvc.config.js file